MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

   **Note:** If you configure this parameter, make sure its value matches the value of the _Build configuration_ parameter in the _Visual Studio Test_ task's _Reporting options_ section!
 Otherwise the policy will not pick up the generated code coverage values.

-- **Platform:** Specify the platform for which code coverage should be checked.
+- <a name="platform">**Platform:**</a> Specify the platform for which code coverage should be checked.
 Usually, one build compiles and tests just a single platform (e.g., any cpu).
 Thus, the empty default value should be suitable for most situations.
 If you compile and test multiple platforms in a single build job or have a multi-configuration build, either specify a specific platform, use the variable `$(BuildPlatform)` (esp. for multi-config builds), or specify no value to check the aggregated code coverage of all platforms.